-If we’re talking about a concert venue or a restaurant, it can sit on the reservation or purchase page and ask customers to share their contact and visit information beforehand, issue them an email confirmation with the data and proof they could show on the door.
+If we’re talking about a concert venue or a restaurant, it can sit on the reservation or purchase page and ask customers to share their contact and visit information beforehand, perhaps with a restaurant reservation template, issue them an email confirmation with the data and proof they could show on the door.

 On the other hand, if it’s a club or pub with no reservations or a restaurant where walk-ins are welcome, managers can ask clients to quickly register on a screen or on their own phones before going in.

 Whichever one you choose, your customers will be ready to enjoy their meals, stays, or drinks, and you’ll have all data collected in real-time, in a way that’s easy to store and manage later on.

 So let’s get to it!

 Step-by-Step Guide to Building Visitor Registration Bot

 For this tutorial, let’s assume you are the owner of “The Botty Leprechaun” pub and are registering all customers coming in on a Thursday.

 First, you’ll need to sign in to your Landbot account (or sign up for free!).

 It’s a code-free chatbot platform that turns bot building into a game of drag-n-drop: